 The race is held in the Oldman River valley of Lethbridge, Alberta, Canada.
-One loop is 54 km with approximately 1,200m (3,600 feet) of elevation incline and the same decline.
-Most of the hills will be in the range of 150-250 feet in size and you will hit about 16 of those in one loop.
+One lap is 54 km with approximately 1,200 m (3,600 feet) of elevation incline and the same decline.
+Most of the hills will be in the range of 150-250 feet in size and you will hit about 16 of those in one lap.

-The toughest race on the prairies (and voted “best aid stations in the universe”) includes an awesome swag garment, finisher ROCK (special for the 20th anniversary), and awards breakfast ticket for Sunday.
-Age group awards are an etched river rock of at least 15 lbs.
+The toughest race on the prairies (and voted “best aid stations in the universe”) includes an awesome swag garment, finisher ROCK, and awards breakfast ticket for Sunday.